nirajp82/AmazonAuroraPostgreSQL/13_Aurora_GlobalDB/03_Setup_AuroraDB_Cluster.md

 ## Expected Outcome

-* Global Aurora PostgreSQL database is successfully deployed
+* Aurora PostgreSQL Global Database is successfully configured
-* Cross-region replication is confirmed
+* Data replication between regions is verified
-* Dashboard reads are served from the secondary region
+* Read-only enforcement in the secondary cluster is confirmed
-* Architecture supports disaster recovery and global read scaling
+* Dashboard workloads operate correctly in the secondary region

----
+* Architecture supports global read scaling and disaster recovery